CruiseDevice/registration_form/prompts.md

 I confirmed that the users are created successfully, but why does this error occur?
 Let me know if you want to perform any operation on the database before proceeding to make any changes.

+#### Issue #4: Spacing issue in RegistrationForm.tsx

+**Problem**: Lot of space between the Registration form and the login link.

+**My Query:**
+There is a lot of space between "Already have an account?
+Sign in" and the registrationform.
+Can you help me fix this space issue please

 ## 4. Environment Configuration

 ### Platform: Cursor AI Assistant